Last Updated on

 This browser extension saves you both time and money because Wikibuy does all of the bargain hunting for you.
 Add this money-saving gem to your arsenal to effortlessly keep more money in your pocket.

 Grab Wikibuy here.
 Because why miss a free Amazon Promo-code when you don’t have to?

 You don’t want to live on the bare minimum.
-You want to live below your means.
-You know that if you can spend less than you earn, your money will grow.
-A budget is key to living below your means because it is a plan to spend less than you earn.
+But you do want to live below your means.
+Spend less than you earn, and your money will grow.
+A budget is a plan to spend less than you earn (i.e. it’s a plan to spend your money the right way).
 The only problem is keeping a budget.

 Here are your options:

 - You can review your bank and credit card statements from the last three months to create spending categories.
 Then you will need to track your expenses to ensure you do not overspend.

 - Or you can try the Empower app, the smart budget solution.